This qualification is designed for individuals who are currently working or aspiring to work as bricklayers in the construction industry.

 Your assessments will be conducted in both workshop and classroom environments.
 You will be required to demonstrate basic skills development in brickwork and bricklaying, showcasing your practical abilities in these areas.
 The assessment process will be a blend of online and paper-based evaluations, ensuring a comprehensive review of your theoretical knowledge and practical skills.

-If you will be aged 16, 17 or 18 on 31st August prior to the start date of your course and you have the legal right to remain in the UK for the duration of your programme then your study with us will be free.
-Please see here for the documents you will need to show us.
+If you will be aged 16, 17 or 18 on 31st August 2025 before the start date of the course, and you have the legal right to remain in the UK for the duration of your course then your study with us will be free.

-Some courses will have other associated costs, such as for specialist materials and trips.
-Many of our students are eligible for financial support, see here for details.
+Many of our students are eligible for financial support.
+See here for details.

-Some courses will have other associated costs, such as for specialist materials and trips.
-Many of our students are eligible for financial support, see here for details.
+Some courses have additional costs, such as for specialist materials and trips.

 After completing the qualification mentioned, candidates have several options for further education and career advancement in the construction and bricklaying industry.
 Here's a breakdown of what you can do next: